d-protsenko/tutorials/quickstart/how_to_start.md

 ```

 ##### Actor and wrapper
 Since the actor is pretty simple, it will contain only one handler and only one wrapper.
 This wrapper will contain one getter and one setter.
-Note that getter returns `String` type instead of `Integer`.

 To avoid having large quick start tutorial, tests and JavaDocs for this actor and plugin are skipped, but they should be present in your project.
 Don't even think about pushing code without tests and JavaDocs to your repository :)